Author Information: Joseph C. Pitt, Virginia Tech, firstname.lastname@example.org

 Michael Seltzer forced me to consider this point.

-Review: Smith, Mark M. Sensing the Past: Seeing, Hearing, Smelling, Tasting and Touching in History.
-Berkeley: University of California Press, 2007.
-123 pp.
+Sensing the Past: Seeing, Hearing, Smelling, Tasting, and Touching in History

 There is yet another ‘turn’ in US History departments: sensory history.
 Touted by historians in The American Historical Review, with prospective scholarship to ‘examine hitherto ignored phenomena,’ thereby ‘opening unexplored territories of the past,’ the history of the senses has a promising future.
 Mark Smith, Professor of History at the University of South Carolina and president of The Historical Society, has been a prominent contributor to the field for almost a decade.
 Smith makes his case for sensory history in Sensing the Past: Seeing, Hearing, Smelling, Tasting, and Touching in History, published a few years before the current interest.
 In Sensing, Smith traces the importance of the senses for chief cultural developments from antiquity to the pre-Enlightenment era, focusing on how the senses informed the modern emergence of ‘social classes, race and gender conventions, industrialization, urbanization, colonialism, imperialism, nationalism, [and] ideas concerning selfhood and the “other”’ (1).
 This review essay concentrates on and challenges Smith’s views of how the historian should produce, assess, and validate histories of the senses.
 Rather than offer a new understanding of how to write sensory history, Smith’s approach is disappointedly status quo.